Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 - Chromium-based
 - <span style="color:green;">Open source</span>
-- <span style="color:red;">Have to disable some anonymized data reporting in settings—it does still track you much less than other browsers.</span>
+- <span style="color:red;">Have to disable some anonymized data reporting in settings&mdash;it does still track you much less than other browsers.</span>
 - <span style="color:yellow;">Has it's own search engine that doesn't track you&hellip; but also isn't as good as Google.</span>
 - <span style="color:red;">Does input it's own affiliate links sometimes</span>
 - <span style="color:green;">Built-in always-on tracker and ad blocker&mdash;I haven't had to deal with a youtube ad since.</span>